mdsol-share/crichton/doc/api_descriptor_documents.md

 ### Properties<a name="properties"></a>
 Profile metadata properties include the following:

-- `id` - Required.
+- `id` - REQUIRED.
 The ID of the profile.
 Enter using the CamelCase standard for the name of the profile.
 Used to generate the profile URI.
-- `doc` - Required.
+- `doc` - REQUIRED.
 Documents the contents of the profile in human-readable form.
-- `links` - Recommended.
+- `links` - RECOMMENDED.
 Links related to the profile.
   - `profile` - Used in accordance with [RFC 5988 - Web Linking](http://tools.ietf.org/html/rfc5988).
   - `help` - Used in accordance with [RFC 5988 - Web Linking](http://tools.ietf.org/html/rfc5988).

-    Note: When you include `profile` and/or `help` links as relative links, they are generated in ALPS profiles as fully qualified URIs using the `alps_base_uri` and/or `documentation_base_uri` configuration variables.
+    NOTE: When you include `profile` and/or `help` links as relative links, they are generated in ALPS profiles as fully qualified URIs using the `alps_base_uri` and/or `documentation_base_uri` configuration variables.
 See {file:doc/getting_started.md#configuration Crichton Configuration} for more information.
 Any other link that you include must specify a fully qualified URI.